28 results found

 Although axons play a key role in neuronal computation, the small size of CNS axons precludes direct characterization with electrical recordings.
 We implement high signal-to-noise atio VSD imaging to determine cortical axon functional properties. © OSA 2012.

-Foust A, Popovic M, Zecevic D, et al., 2010, Action potentials initiate in the axon initial segment and propagate through axon collaterals reliably in cerebellar Purkinje neurons., J Neurosci, Vol: 30, Pages: 6891-6902
+Foust A, Popovic M, Zecevic D, et al., 2010, Action Potentials Initiate in the Axon Initial Segment and Propagate through Axon Collaterals Reliably in Cerebellar Purkinje Neurons, JOURNAL OF NEUROSCIENCE, Vol: 30, Pages: 6891-6902, ISSN: 0270-6474

 Schei JL, Foust AJ, Rojas MJ, et al., 2008, Evoked optical response under wake, sleep, and anesthetized states